KrrishKathe/reliefwave-net/README.md

 - 🎯 **Magnetic cursor interactions** for engaging mouse movement.
 - 🎥 **Motion effects** for smooth, dynamic transitions.
 - 💻 **Enlarging Block on Cursor Hover** feature for responsive look.
 - Dark blue themed **layered 3D design** for a professional and futuristic neon aesthetic.

+---

+## 📱 Device Friendly Nature of the Website

+-This website can change its Aspect sizes according to the device in which it is being Viewed for easier use amongst Users across Various Devices and Screen Sizes and Ratios.

+---

 ## 🚀 Features